lucidrains/nuwa-pytorch/README.md

 - [ ] rotary embeddings for encoder
 - [ ] able to add convnext blocks to other layers in vqgan vae - adopt exponentially increasing dimensions through layers
 - [ ] make training as easy as running CLI commands, similar to stylegan2-pytorch
+- [ ] build NUWA controller class that can accept text or sketch
+- [ ] finish 3d-nearby cross attention for sketches
+- [ ] handle variable lengthed sketches, accept a mask on the sketch frames dimension

 ## Citations